FUNCTIONAL SAFETY CONFERENCE 2017 │ FSCPH’17

 Based on last times feedback, we already had the topic of the year “Human behavior” and most of the topics presented during the conference was suggestions from previously participants.

-Conference day 1 started with a welcome speak by Mikael Lund, who gave a short presentation of the conference content.
+Conference day 1 started with a welcome speak by Mikael Lund from Global Functional Safety, who gave a short presentation of the conference content.
 The first three sessions were common sessions, which provided the participants from both process and machinery with some interesting facts.

-Due to some practical challenges, we had a Danish speak in the machinery session.
-RPC Superfos joined in the “last hour” with a speaker about Safety Requirement Specifications.
+In the machinery session, RPC Superfos joined in the “last hour” with a speaker about Safety Requirement Specifications.
 RPC makes plastic product designs and is an engineering company for packaging markets.
 It was interesting the hear some of the obstacles the end users have regarding functional safety.

 Following the Machine sessions, Schmersal was the second speaker of the day, and shared their individual experience with a speak about practical approach to EN ISO 14119.